 A nerve can become damaged through injury or disease.
 When a nerve becomes damaged, the affected nerve can misfire and shoot pain signals to the brain.
 This is commonly known as nerve pain (also known as neuropathic pain or neuralgia).

-Nerve pain may affect a large part of the body, but can be confined to a smaller area on the body close to the skin’s surface.
-This is known as localised nerve pain.
+Nerve pain may affect a large part of the body, but can be confined to a smaller area on the body

 The area where the pain is located is often sensitive to touch and sufferers may find even the slightest touch such as a brush of clothing or wearing a seatbelt to be painful.

-Post-shingles nerve pain, also known as post-herpetic neuralgia (PHN), is an ongoing nerve pain that may last for many months or years in some people who have had shingles.
-It commonly appears as localised nerve pain.
+last for many months or years in some people who have had shingles.
+It commonly appears as localised nerve

-People with PHN often describe their symptoms as an intense burning or stabbing pain that may feel as if it’s shooting or radiating along the path of the nerve in the skin.The affected area may be sensitive to touch, heat or cold.
+feel as if it's shooting or radiating along the path of the nerve in the skin.The affected area may be

 As well as burning, stabbing, shooting pain, the affected area may also: